-This event is the conclusive symposium of ‘Trust me, I’m an artist’, after editions of the project in Amsterdam, Brighton, Copenhagen, Berlin, Dublin, Ljubljana, Paris, Prague and Riga.
+This event is the concluding symposium of ‘Trust me, I’m an artist’, after editions of the project in Amsterdam, Brighton, Copenhagen, Berlin, Dublin, Ljubljana, Paris, Prague and Riga.
 Artworks that bring issues such as gene editing and responsibility, humanity’s radioactive heritage, self-experimentation, human tissue culture and sculpture, interspecies communication were presented before a public ethics panel.

-This symposium will address questions such as: What can ethics learn from the series of ‘Trust me, I’m an artist’?
-Can ethics become an artistic practise?
-Can ‘Trust me, I’m an artist’ lead to reframing research questions?
-Do art and culture organisations need ethical approval; do we need ethical institution?”
-Artists, ethicists, scientists and representatives of the institutions involved in the series will present their vision and thoughts.
+This final symposium will address key questions arising from the project such as: “What can science and ethics learn from the Trust me, I’m an artist project?”
+“Can ethics become an artistic practice?”
+Can Trust me, I’m an artist lead to the reframing of research questions?”
+Should art and culture organisations require ethical approval; do we need ethical institutions?”

 Entrance to this event is free.
 There are limited place available so please register via Eventbrite.